ian-whitestone/ian-whitestone.github.io/_posts/2020-04-22-hello-great-expectations.md

 )
 ```

 Unfortunately, this will raise a `NotImplementedError` since the expectation has only been implemented for the `PandasDataset` (as of 2020-04-22).
-But, lucky for us, ge comes with built in flexibility that allows us to implement our own custom expectations.
+But, lucky for us, ge comes with built-in flexibility that allows us to implement our own custom expectations.
 Using this, I re-created the K-S test for a `SqlAlchemyDataset` by porting over the original code.

 ```python